JohnRazonado/2ndYear-CVSU-Notes/(INSYS 50) Fundamentals of Information System/Chapter 4 - Telecommunicatuions, the Internet, Intranets, and Extranets.md

 	- Hypertext Preprocessor (PHP)

 ## Web Services
-- Standards and tools that streamline and simplify communication among Web sites
+- Standards and tools that streamline and simplify communication among Websites.
 - XML:
 	- The key to Web services
 ## Internet and Web Applications